kordup/Slacker/README.md

 Run install.sh to install *MOST* of the tools used in this tool. then launch slacker.py.

-The Below Assumes You Have Slacker Installed In ~ (Home) Directory.
+The following lines assume that you have Slacker installed in the ~ (Home) directory.

 ```
 sudo chmod +x install.sh && ./install.sh